 - Easy to operate

-- Do not provide an audit of when the door has been opened
+- Does not log when the door has been opened and closed

-Electronic door locks eliminate the need for a key and add automation features, such as remote locking or unlocking.
-They can be controlled or monitored through a smartphone.
+Electronic door locks eliminate the need for a key and add automation features, such as remote locking and unlocking.
+These electronic door locks can be controlled and monitored through a smartphone.

-- Coded entry: This is the most common type of electronic lock.
+- Coded entry: This is the most common type of electronic door locks.
 A keypad is placed outside the door, and a code must be entered to unlock it.

-- Smartphone-operated lock: As the name suggests, these locks require a smartphone to be activated, and they can be activated from anywhere.
-These locks usually need an app, and through them, you can pre-set lock and unlock times.
-Some of them include monitoring, so you can receive alerts if someone tries to break into your home or office.
+- Smartphone-operated lock: As the name suggests, these locks require a smartphone to be activated, and they can be operated from anywhere.
+These locks normally require an app, and through them, a customer can preset lock and unlock times.
+Some even include monitoring features that notify your customer if someone tries to break into their home or office.

-- Biometric: Biometric door locks are operated through a fingerprint, so all you have to do is place your finger on the lock to gain entry.
-Other biometric options include voice-activated and eye scanners, although they can be pretty expensive.
+- Biometric: Biometric door locks are operated through a fingerprint, so all you have to do is place a finger on the lock to gain entry.
+Other biometric options include voice-activation and eye scanners, however, these electronic door locks can be expensive.

-- Key fob/key card: Key fob or key card locks are electronic door locks that require you to touch the key fob/key card to the touchpad.
-This is similar to how you use Apple Pay or Google Pay in stores with your smartphone.
+- Key fob/key card/proximity card: Key fob, key card and proximity card locks are electronic locks that require a customer to touch the fob/card to a surface near the lock.
+This is similar to using Apple Pay or Google Pay in stores with a smartphone.